Free Will in Ancient Thought

 What is this "certain conception of the mind which we project onto Aristotle"?

 I am not sure.

 6. Take the case of impetuous akrasia.
 Somebody insults you, and you get so upset and angry that you let your anger preempt any thought you would have, if you took time to think about an appropriate response.
 You just act on your anger.
 Once you have calmed down, you might realize that you do not think that this is an appropriate way to respond to the situation.
 In general, you think that this is not a good way to act.
 But at the time you act, you have no such thought.
 The conflict here is a conflict between a nonrational desire and a rational desire which you would have, if you gave yourself or had the space to think about it.

-In what Frede calls "impetuous akrasia," you react to the situation without considering whether the reaction is "appropriate."
-Further, had you considered whether it is appropriate, you would have thought that it wast not.
 "The conflict here is a conflict between a nonrational desire and a rational desire which you would have, if you gave yourself or had the space to think about it."

 7. Or look at the very different case of akrasia of appetite.
 You have the rational desire not to eat any sweets.
 At some point you decided not to have any sweets.
 But now a delicious sweet is offered to you, and your appetite may be such that, at least for the moment, it does not even come into your mind that you do not want to eat sweets any more.
 This again is not a case of acute conflict.

 This case (akrasia of appetite) is similar to the one Frede calls "impetuous akrasia."
 The difference is that involves a different nonrational part of the soul.
 It involves the appetitive part.